iKarans/Anime-Quotes-API/README.md

 ## Improvements / To-Dos
 - [ ] Add more quotes and categories.
-- [ ] Get it hosted using Google cloud.
+- [ ] Get it hosted using Google Cloud.